 Of course the resource is by no means exhaustive.
 I’ve tried to balance some common words with more exotic examples which might have them reaching for their dictionaries.
 I hope it will start a conversation about the kinds of words we use to talk about visual art.
 And maybe make a bridge with the literacy students might have experienced in English lessons in school.

 Literacy in Art on the web

 It’s also important to model the use of exciting descriptive language, and to teach the terms specific to our subject.
 Some resources I’ve found which are good for this are:

 * 99designs has a great post about design terminology split into categories such as colour and typology.
 The words are clearly explained and illustrated, though you may find some of them a tad technical for students.
 Click here to link to 99 descriptive design words you should know.

 * BerryArt’s blog has an interesting post explaining how extending students’ vocabulary can also extend their ability in practical terms too.
 The article is referenced with sources and very accessible.
 Click here to link to Characteristics of a High Quality Classroom Environment Part II.

-* Cassie Stephen’s blog post is a fun and interesting look at ways to embed vocabulary in the Art classroom for primary students (though some ideas are applicable for secondary too).
+* Cassie Stephen’s blog post is a fun and interesting look at ways to embed vocabulary in the Art classroom.
+Mainly primary ideas, though some ideas are applicable for secondary too.
 She has a vibrant website with lots of ideas.
 Click here to link to In the Art Room: Teaching Vocabulary Part 2.

-So with a smidgen of input now, I have my fingers crossed that I’ll be seeing more dazzling penmanship from my own students soon!
+So with a smidgen of input now, I have my fingers crossed that I’ll be seeing more dazzling penmanship soon!